bowang-lab/IntegrAO/README.md

 pip install -r requirement.txt
 ```

-## Purpose
+## 🧬 Introduction
+High-throughput omics profiling advancements have greatly enhanced cancer patient stratification.
+However, incomplete data in multi-omics integration presents a significant challenge, as traditional methods like sample exclusion or imputation often compromise biological diversity and dependencies.
+Furthermore, the critical task of accurately classifying new patients with partial omics data into existing subtypes is commonly overlooked.
 We introduce IntegrAO, an unsupervised framework integrating incomplete multi-omics and classifying new biological samples.
+IntegrAO first combines partially overlapping patient graphs from diverse omics sources and utilizes graph neural networks to produce unified patient embeddings.

+An overview of IntegrAO can be seen below.

 ![integrAO](https://github.com/bowang-lab/IntegrAO/blob/main/figures/integrAO_overview.png)

-# :heavy_plus_sign: Tutorial
+## 📖 Tutorial

 We offer the following tutorials for demonstration: